kyleu/projectforge/doc/module/types.md

 ### Usage

-- Provides a bunch of structs representing types
+Provides a bunch of structs representing types, with a focus on JSON serialization.
+It's kind of weird.
-- There's not much to this module, you probably don't need it